hummingbird-project/hummingbird-docs/Hummingbird.docc/Articles/Testing.md

 # Testing

-Using the HummingbirdXCT framework to test your application
+Using the HummingbirdTesting framework to test your application

 ## Overview